open-dxp/web-to-print-bundle/doc/90_Web2Print_Extending_Config_for_PDFX_conformance.md

 # Extending PDF Creation Config for PDF/X Conformance

-Sometimes it is necessary to add additional configuration options to the PDF processing configuration in the Pimcore backend UI - for example when creating PDF/X conform PDFs with PDF Reactor.
+Sometimes it is necessary to add additional configuration options to the PDF processing configuration in the OpenDXP backend UI - for example when creating PDF/X conform PDFs with PDF Reactor.

 ![Config Options](./img/configs.jpg)